Skip to main content

 Explanation

-This rule will show the app/form only on pages where the visitor has a JavaScript variable set in their browser named isUser with a value of true (in order for Sumo to detect variables, attach the variable to the window object (i.e. window.variableName)).
+This rule will show the campaign form only on pages where the visitor has a JavaScript variable set in their browser named isUser with a value of true.

 Did this answer your question?